An Ennola duality for subgroups of groups of Lie type

 \section{Introduction}

 In \cite{ennola1963}, Ennola described a conjectural way to extract the character table of $\GU_n(q)$ from that of $\GL_n(q)$, broadly by replacing `$q$' by `$-q$' and making some other alterations.
 (This was proved in \cite{kawanaka1985}.)
-Ennola duality later became the principle that representation-theoretic information about twisted groups of Lie type can be inferred from the untwisted groups via the same method (although this is not the case for type $\tD_n$ for even $n$).
+Ennola duality later became the principle that representation-theoretic information about twisted groups of Lie type can be inferred from the untwisted groups via the same method (although for type $\tD_n$ for $n$ even the `Ennola dual' is not ${}^2\tD_n$ but $\tD_n$ itself, so information cannot be passed between them).
 For example, the set of unipotent degrees of a group of Lie type satisfy this duality, with Ennola duality inducing a self-bijection if there is no corresponding twisted group.

 The purpose of this note is to record a phenomenon that appears not to have been noticed before in the literature, that Ennola duality extends to subgroups.
 What we mean by this is that one can extract from the list of maximal subgroups of $\SL_n(q)$ (most of) the maximal subgroups of $\SU_n(q)$, again by replacing `$q$' by `$-q$'.